PaulCharlton/cv/stories/patents.md

 • Real-time Graphics & Gaming: The principle of rendering arbitration applies to modern game engines (Unreal, Unity) and video compositors (OBS, FFMPEG, AV1 encoding), where frame synchronization and efficient scheduling remain critical.
 • Cloud-based UI Rendering: The cloud-based application delivery model, such as Amazon AppStream or Windows 365, must intelligently schedule UI updates to optimize bandwidth and latency—making arbitration techniques crucial.

-This patent essentially anticipated compositing window managers and multi-process display arbitration techniques that are now a standard part of modern graphical user interfaces.
+This patent essentially anticipated compositing window managers and multiprocess display arbitration techniques that are now a standard part of modern graphical user interfaces.

 ### Summary of US Patent 5,949,434 (Paul Charlton, 1999)

 Title: Method and Apparatus for Scaling Graphic Images
-Filed: March 20, 1997
+Filed: March 20, 1997,
-Issued: September 7, 1999
+Issued: September 7, 1999,

 Key Innovations